danwerner21/6x0x-DOS65/README.md

 LOAD
 ```

 The 6x0x will appear to freeze, but it is actually waiting for a Motorola “S19” file to be sent to the serial port from your PC.
 From a terminal program on your PC (9600 baud, 8 bit, no stop bit, no parity), do a file dump of the “dos65.s19” from the bin folder of this repo.
 You may need to tell your terminal program to insert a delay between characters and between lines in order to ensure that you do not send the characters too quickly.
 On my TeraTerm, 5ms between characters and 10ms between lines seems to work out about right.
 If the file transfer is working normally, you should see the s19 file echoed to your pc terminal window.
 You should not see any “?” characters in the stream, if you do, there was a checksum error and you need to increase your delay settings.
 When the transfer is complete the 6x0x screen should return to the “.”
 Prompt.
+Note that some terminal programs will insert some extra control characters after sending S19 files.
+It is a good idea to hit "enter" after any of the file transmissions referenced in this document complete, just to be sure you have a clean prompt with no extra characters.

 To start DOS/65 type:
 ```